The 2025 Pinecrest Real Estate Report | 5 Market Truths Every Buyer & Seller Should Know

 $6M–$10M: Oversupply Meets Hesitation

-Advice: Buyers should remain selective and leverage longer days on market in negotiations.
-Sellers must elevate product presentation and avoid aspirational pricing.
+Advice: Buyers should remain selective and leverage extended days on market to negotiate stronger deals.
+Sellers must lead with quality, realistic pricing, and top-tier presentation—this segment rewards substance over hype.

 Key Takeaways of our 2025 Pinecrest Real Estate Report by Metric: